a1143179/medical-tracker-backend/ENVIRONMENT_SETUP.md

 - Never commit API keys to source code
 - Never use production credentials in development
 - Never share API keys in logs or error messages
-- Never use the same account for staging and production
+- Never use the same account for development and production

 ## Troubleshooting